 Eastern Habitat Brisbane groups

 Find a list of the Habitat Brisbane volunteer groups in the Eastern suburbs of Brisbane.
-To join a Habitat Brisbane group, or if you would like more information, phone Brisbane City Council on 07 3403 8888.
+To join a Habitat Brisbane group or for information, phone Brisbane City Council on 07 3403 8888.

 Belmont Hills Conservation Group

-This group is carrying out restoration of valuable riparian (or riverbank) rainforest vegetation and habitat for an endangered fish species along Spring Creek, a tributary of Bulimba Creek Catchment.
+This group is carrying out restoration of valuable riparian (or riverbank) rainforest vegetation and habitat for an endangered fish species.
+The work is along Spring Creek, a tributary of Bulimba Creek Catchment.
 Group activities include rubbish removal, weed control and revegetation of locally native species.
-For more information phone Nancy Cramond on 07 3398 2732.
+For more information, phone Nancy Cramond on 07 3398 2732.

 She Oak Park Bushcare Group

 She Oak Park Bushcare Group is a small but growing group of dedicated volunteers.
 They are working to restore and rehabilitate a series of heavily compacted and weed-infested ridges that are part of the Whites Hill corridor.
 The groups focus is re-establishing connectivity and wildlife corridor movement.
 They do this by increasing vegetation around well established areas before moving to the next stage of the site.
 The group is also keen to engage with local residents.
 They want scout groups, local schools and the community to raise awareness of the value of this bushland estate and wildlife corridors.
 If you are interested in attending a group day, phone Corbin on 0414 430 930.